MaxTorop/MaxTorop.github.io/_pages/about.md

 ---

 I am a fourth year PhD student in Professor [Jennifer Dy's](https://ece.northeastern.edu/fac-ece/jdy/) Machine Learning Lab at Northeastern University.
-I'm broadly interested in out-of-distribution detection, ReLU geometry and intereprtability of neural networks.
+I'm broadly interested in out-of-distribution detection, ReLU geometry and interpretability of neural networks.
 I'm also collaborating with scientists at [MSKCC](https://www.mskcc.org) to develop applications of machine learning for dermatology.

 Before coming to Northeastern I did my Masters in CS at Washington University in St. Louis, where I was a member of Professor [Ulugbek Kamilov's](https://engineering.wustl.edu/faculty/Ulugbek-Kamilov.html) [Computational Imaging Group (CIG)](https://cigroup.wustl.edu/).
 At CIG I collaborated with Professor [Dmitriy Yablonskiy](https://www.mir.wustl.edu/employees/dmitriy-yablonskiy/) (Radiology), developing deep learning methods for MRI processing.
 I recieved a B.S. in Data Science from the University of Rochester in 2018.

 Outside of research I love to watch anime and read.
-My favorites are One Piece, Fullmetal Alchemist Brotherhood, Dororo, Attack on Titan, One Hundred Years of Solitude, The Stormlight Archive series and East of Eden.....
+My favorites are One Piece, Fullmetal Alchemist Brotherhood, Dororo, Attack on Titan, One Hundred Years of Solitude, The Stormlight Archive series and East of Eden.

 ## Research Interests

-* Out-of-distribution Detection
+* Out-of-distribution detection
-* ReLU Geometry
+* ReLU geometry
-* Interpretability of Neural Networks
+* Interpretability of neural networks
 * Contrastive Learning